Margay: Behavior and ecology

 The margay is a skillful climber, and colloquially it is sometimes called the tree ocelot because of this ability.
 It spends most of the time in trees, leaping after and chasing birds and monkeys through the treetops.
 It can turn its ankles up to 180 degrees, so it can grasp branches equally well with its fore and hind paws, and it is able to jump up to 12 ft horizontally.
 They also utilize their long tails to maintain balance while climbing.
 Morphological adaptation such as these is a strong indication that the margay is well equipped to thrive in ecosystems such as rainforests in which vegetation provides the wild with protection from possible threats.
-Additionally, scientists that have conducted behavioral studies on margays found that population density was higher in environments with substantial amount of trees and minimal human disturbance.
+Additionally, scientists who have conducted behavioral studies on margays found that population density was higher in environments with a substantial amount of trees and minimal human disturbance.